Erikdekamps/kingly_minimal/components/card/README.md

 # Card

 A versatile component for displaying content in a card-like format.
-It is highly composable, using other SDCs like `image` and `text` to render its content.
+It is highly composable, using other SDCs like `image` and `heading` to render its content.

 ## Features